Analysis | Biden just set a very high bar for when he thinks he will have achieved unity

 “Unity also is trying to reflect what the majority of the American people — Democrat, Republican, independent — think is within the fulcrum of what needs to be done to make their lives and the lives of Americans better,” he said.
 He pointed to polling showing that most Americans, regardless of party, think the government should act to address the economic damage from the coronavirus pandemic.

-“Unity also is trying to get at, at a minimum — if you pass a piece of legislation that breaks down on party lines but it gets passed, it doesn’t mean there wasn’t unity, it just means it wasn’t bipartisan,” he later added.
+“Unity also is trying to get at, at a minimum — if you pass a piece of legislation that breaks down on party lines but it gets passed, it doesn’t mean there wasn’t unity.
+It just means it wasn’t bipartisan,” he later added.
 “I prefer these things to be bipartisan because I’m trying to generate some consensus and take some of the vitriol out of all this.”

 The latter measure very much depends on a good-faith response from his political opponents.
-It requires Republicans being willing to not vote in lock-step on policy issues to demonstrate bipartisan support.
+It requires Republicans being willing to not vote in lockstep on policy issues.

 But the first measure may be trickier.
 If the bar is majority support for a policy — in his example, he stated that about 3 in 5 Americans supported his proposal — that opens Biden up to a range of attacks elevating policies he opposes as necessary for “unity.”